 Ways to help someone having a seizure

-- Remain calm and stay with the person while they are having a seizure, but do not restrain them or put anything in their mouth.
+- Remain calm and stay with the person while they are having a seizure.
+Refer to their Seizure Management Plan.

 - Time how long the seizure lasts so you can tell the paramedics.

 - Talk to the person and explain what has occurred.
 In many cases, people are confused after a seizure.